ALLIANZ SE (OTC: ALIZY) SHAREH - GuruFocus.com

-Did you lose money on investments in Allianz SE?
-If so, please visit Allianz SE Shareholder Class Action Lawsuit or contact Joseph R. Seidman, Jr. at (877) 779-1414 or [email protected] to discuss your rights.

 NEW YORK, Feb.
-8, 2023 /PRNewswire/ -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the securities of Allianz SE ("Allianz" or the "Company") (OTC: ALIZY) between March 9, 2018 and May 17, 2022, inclusive (the "Class Period").
+14, 2023 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the securities of Allianz SE (“Allianz” or the “Company”) ( ALIZY) between March 9, 2018 and May 17, 2022, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the Central District of California and alleges violations of the Securities Exchange Act of 1934.

 Allianz, together with its subsidiaries, provides property-casualty insurance, life/health insurance, and asset management products and services worldwide.
 Allianz Global Investors U.S. LLC (“AGI US”) is a subsidiary of Allianz.